 hole in the yellow screen at the top of the print.
 I'm in the process of finding out how to redo

-Above is a photograph of the hand drawn screen printing positive, and on the right is the result
+Above is a photograph of a hand drawn screen printing positive, on the right....

 We had designs in many different versions of the big 5, in order to have the right shape and level of detail to accommodate all kinds of items, large and small.
 I developed some special hybrid screen printing techniques for getting slightly uneven painterly backgrounds, when there were flat backgrounds like those below.

 The marvelous flora of the Cape region were one focus of our designing and set us apart from other producers a few years ago.
-These days fashion has caught up with the design potential in our own plants, and there is a much wider selection of products featuring proteas and other South African flowers and plants.
-Below is a life size rendition of the spectacular king protea, or Protea cynaroides.
+These days fashion has caught up with the design potential in our own plants, and there is a much wider selection of products featuring Proteas and other South African flowers and plants.
+Below is a life size rendition of the spectacular king protea, or Protea cynaroides on a placemat.

-As they say here: "Eish !" each advancing step produces a new hurdle.
+Each advancing step produces a new hurdle.
 On the left is a three color picture from photographs, and on the right from scans done at the corner copy shop.
 The scans seem to be infinitely better, even with their small file sizes.
-However in the process of merging all the colours together, the beige on the left became almost invisible, and that on the right covers the black so that the rhino gives a dazzling 'golden rhino' effect.
+However in the process of merging all the colors together, the beige on the left became almost invisible, and that on the right covers the black so that the rhino gives a dazzling 'golden rhino' effect.
 I quite like it.
 I've since solved this kind of problem and it is surprising me less often.
 But there will never be an end to the learning curve I guess.